 Texting and Driving Can Place Drivers at Risk

 If you or a loved one have suffered serious injuries at the hands of someone who was texting and driving, an experienced attorney at Moody Law can help.
-Serving Lakeland and the surrounding areas, we exclusively limit our legal representation to clients and their families who have sustained injury or death resulting from the negligence of others.
+Serving Central Florida and Polk County, including Lakeland, Bartow, Winter Haven, and Haines City, we exclusively limit our legal representation to clients and their families who have sustained injury or death resulting from the negligence of others.
 Drivers who are texting at the time of an auto accident are likely responsible for injuries that result.
 We can explain your legal rights and help you seek the compensation that you deserve.
 Contact us today to schedule a personal consultation.

 A Growing Problem